FormulaMonks/milton/README.markdown

 (`is_uploadable`), or resizing images (`is_resizeable`) to certain types of assets.

-Milton also has a key architectural difference from other asset plugins that lends to its extensibility.
-Where other asset handlers tack tons of methods directly onto your model, Milton only tacks on a couple and instead has it's own underlying structure for dealing with the actual attached file.
-This allows you to have a simple and small API for extending Milton with your own functionality (think handling different types of files, alternate file stores, alternate image processors, etc...).
+Milton is built to be extensible by keeping pollution of your ActiveRecord model to a minimum, allowing you to extend Milton through a small and simple API rather than dealing with a giant module mixed into your classes.

-Handling uploads
+Handling Uploads
 ----------------

 Handling uploads is as simple as calling `is_uploadable` in your Asset